js-advancers/learning-javascript-together/README.md

 5. Do you have goals as a group?

     - Both - individual goals:
-    - enable everyone of us to reach or personal goals
+    - Enable everyone of us to reach or personal goals

     - The Big picture:
-    - creating a safe space to learn with confidence and support
+    - Creating a safe space to learn with confidence and support
-    - small learning group creates a intimacy that
+    - Small learning group creates a intimacy that
-      _ helps learning next to each other while
+      _ Helps learning next to each other while
-      _ helping to be brave admitting to have gaps
+      _ Helping to be brave admitting to have gaps

 6) How has being part of this group helped?
     - It helped us to keep up with learning
-    - stop procrastination
+    - Stop procrastination
-    - Accountability –
+    - Accountability
     - Continuity in learning - every sunday we meet
     - Achieve more together than we would on our own
       _ by learning together
       _ by teaching the others
       _ by supporting each other
-      _ by challenging each other without making the members feel uncomfortable \* by adding all the different perspectives to problem solving
+      _ by challenging each other without making the members feel uncomfortable \* - by adding all the different perspectives to problem solving

 7. Has being part of this group affected your coding and your life? personal thought/opinions (2 sentences)